goll72/ipup/README.md

  - `key-file` is a file containing only the Base64-encoded key secret.
  - `key-algo` is the encryption algorithm used.
 Possible values can be listed with `ldns-keygen -a list`.
  - `ttl` specifies the TTL to be used for the records.
-It accepts the suffixes `s` for seconds (default), `m` for minutes, `h` for hours and `d` for days.
 The default TTL used if it isn't specified, and neither is `respect-ttl`, is 1 hour.
  - `respect-ttl` makes the TTL of the DNS record match the TTL of the given address (valid lifetime).
 You should only enable it if you know your leases are consistently short enough.